MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/block-cloning.md

 ## How it works

 Block cloning on ReFS converts a file data operation into a metadata operation.
-In order to make this optimization, ReFS introduces reference counts into its metadata for regions that have been copied.
-This reference count records the number of distinct file regions that reference the same logical clusters.
+In order to make this optimization, ReFS introduces reference counts into its metadata for copied regions.
+This reference count records the number of distinct file regions that reference the same physical regions.
 This allows multiple files to share the same physical data:

 <img src=media/ref-count-example.gif alt="Show reference count updates when multiple files reference same LCN"/>